garrickfuller/garrick-music-player/README.md

 # garrick-music-player
-WIP Music Player developed using Spring Boot
+Backend for a Music Player developed using Spring Boot